Shivam Dube: International career

-In May 2024, he was named in India’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in India's squad for the 2024 ICC Men's T20 World Cup tournament.

 In July 2024, he won the man of the match award in the fifth T20I against Zimbabwe for scoring 26 off 12 balls and picking 2/25 in four overs.
 He made his second ODI appearance in August 2024 against Sri Lanka, and took his maiden ODI wicket while giving away 19 runs in 4 overs.

 In January 2025, Dube made his international comeback in the fourth T20I against England in Pune, where he scored 53 off 34 balls and won man of the match despite being unable to bowl after suffering concussion.
 In the fifth T20I, he scored 30 runs off 13 balls and picked 2/11 in two overs.

 In September 2025 while bowling against UAE in Asia Cup 2025, he got his best T20I bowling figures of 3/4 taking three crucial wickets in the middle overs to trigger a collapse.

+In the first T20I against New Zealand on 21 January 2026 in Nagpur, Dube took two wickets in consecutive deliveries in a comprehensive win for India.
+In the second match of the series in Raipur, Dube contributed an all-round performance, taking the wicket of Daryl Mitchell before scoring an unbeaten 36 runs off 18 deliveries.
+His innings was highlighted by a 100-metre six off Ish Sodhi, as India chased down a target of 209 in 15.2 overs to take a 2–0 lead in the five-match T20I series.
+In the fourth match of the series, Dube scored the third fastest fifty by an Indian batter in International cricket in just 15 balls.
+India lost the match by 50 runs.

+In December 2025, Dube was named in India's squad for the 2026 ICC Men's T20 World Cup tournament.
+He made crucial contributions during the course of the tournament such as scoring 66 runs off 31 deliveries before picking up 2 wickets against The Netherlands on 18 February 2026 in Ahmedabad, when he was adjudged the Player of the Match and a vital innings of 43 runs off 25 deliveries against England in the semi-finals.
+In the Final, he finished India's innings with an unbeaten 26 from just 8 deliveries, helping India post a mammoth score of 255 against New Zealand and win their record third ICC Men's T20 World Cup title, being Dube's second.
+He ended the tournament with 235 runs at a strike rate of 169.06, hitting 17 sixes in 8 innings.

 Personal life

 On 16 July 2021, Dube married his long-time girlfriend Anjum Khan in Mumbai.
 The couple had their first child, a boy named Ayaan, on 13 February 2022.
-Their second child, a girl, named Mehwish was born on 3 January 2025.
+Their second child, a girl named Mehwish, was born on 3 January 2025.